 We want to share their experience, make it our own to a small extent and turn it into a work of art.

-We got to know each other through the DAD, but we haven’t yet met in person.
-However, we were immediately drawn to each other because of our shared passion for art, observing the experience, beauty and emotions that only artists can create with their work.
+We got to know each other through Online classes, but we haven’t yet met in person.
+However, we were immediately attracted to each other because we share the passion for art, experience, beauty and emotions that only artists can create with their work.

-Thanks to this project, we will be meeting in Turin to create our artwork.
+Thanks to this project, we will finaly meet in Turin to create our artwork.

-The first thing we want to do as artists is to strive for art to play a much more important role in people’s lives, both as a more accessible experience and as a means of sharing between artists and the community.
+The first thing we want to do as artists is to strive for art in order that it plays a much more important role in people’s lives, both as a more accessible experience and as mean of sharing between artists and the community.

-Secondly, as art therapists, we find ourselves experiencing, reasoning about and sometimes facing situations involving the experience of care, illness, difficulty and personal and collective transformation.
+Secondly, as art therapists, we find ourselves experiencing, reasoning and sometimes facing situations that involve the experience of care, illness, difficulty and personal and collective transformation.